emavgl/emavgl.github.io/content/about.md

 - **[2020-2023] Software Engineer (Data) at Runtastic**

     At Runtastic, I worked as Software Engineer in the Data Team.
-My main focus is on data architecture design, managing data exchange with adidas, and improving our data platform and CI/CD.
+My main focus was on data architecture design, managing data exchange with adidas, and improving our data platform and CI/CD.

     - I contributed to the migration of data and data platform to a cloud based solution, based on Databricks and Microsoft Azure.
     - I took part in designing and implementing the architecture of our data platform, including the ETL pipelines, systems to ensure GDPR compilance and data quality, CI/CD tooling, ad alerting.